mchopker/log-parse-agent/README.md

 # log-parse-agent

-log-parse-agent is a golang program which runs in a Linux OS and allows grep and tail of local log files remotely via exposed API endpoints.
+log-parse-agent is a Golang program that runs in a Linux OS and allows the grep and tail of local log files remotely via exposed API endpoints.

 ## Description

-What application and log files to support is configured in the config file ./config/agent-config.json.
+What application and log files to support are configured in the config file ./config/agent-config.json.

 The agent also supports sharing this configuration periodically to a central server (refer [log-parse-ui](https://github.com/mchopker/log-parse-ui)) so that the central server knows what log files to request for grep and tail operations.